Eggcite/DS_DSP/README.md

-# Dance-Step Discrete Sequence Production Task (DS-DSP)
+# Dance Discrete Sequence Production (D-DSP) Task
-The Dance Step - Discrete Sequence Production Task
+The Dance Discrete Sequence Production Task

-Here is a freely avaliable script that was written in E-Prime v2.0 for use of experimentation.
+Here is a freely avaliable script that was written in E-Prime v2.0 and v3.0 for use of experimentation.

-Because of coutnerbalancing - this details out ID1 out of 8 counterbalancing scripts.
+This details out ID1 out of 8 counterbalanced scripts.